cardboard-iguana/cardboard-iguana.com/log/2022-04-13-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 Payloads, in turn, can be divided into:

-* Singles (self-contained; also indicated by the use of an `_` separating “shell” from the rest of the payload name, as in `shell_reverse_tcp`)
+* Singles (self-contained; also indicated by the use of an `_` separating "shell" from the rest of the payload name, as in `shell_reverse_tcp`)
 * Stagers (small applications that establish a connection back to the attacker to download a larger, more complex payload)
-* Stages (payloads designed to be downloaded by a stager; also indicated by the use of a `/` separating “shell” from the rest of the payload name, as in `shell/reverse_tcp`)
+* Stages (payloads designed to be downloaded by a stager; also indicated by the use of a `/` separating "shell" from the rest of the payload name, as in `shell/reverse_tcp`)

 ### Msfconsole

-You can use msfconsole as a shell, but there’s no redirect functionality.
+You can use msfconsole as a shell, but there's no redirect functionality.

 Use `history` to display a command history.